 Unpaid internships are sufficient if you have no expenses and don’t mind a relatively non-existent social life.
 But for those who actually need money to live, don’t fear.
 There are great summer jobs that can work with your internship schedule and put some cash in your pocket.
 As long as you know what to look for, making money doesn’t have to interfere with planning for your future.
 Follow these guidelines and it’ll be easy to make money this summer.

-Pick a job you know will work with your schedule:
+Pick a job you know will work with your schedule (waitress, retail, barista)

 Go for a job whose hours you know won’t conflict with your full-time internship.
 If you’re a morning person, pick up a few hours before work at a local coffee shop or breakfast restaurant.
 Many shops open at 6 a.m. or earlier, so if your internship starts at 9, ask about opening a couple days a week.
 There won’t be many people fighting you for those shifts.
 Work a few nights a week as a waitress or a hostess.
-Megan Sloan, a rising junior at Colorado University, interns at Ligit Networks and also works weekends at a local restaurant.
-She says the restaurant is family-oriented, so they need extra help on the weekends.
-“I make great money for a college student,” Megan says.
+Megan Sloan, a recent grad of Colorado University, interned at Ligit Networks and also worked weekends at a local restaurant.
+She says the restaurant was family-oriented, so they needed extra help on the weekends.
+“I made great money for a college student,” Megan says.
 Even if you can’t work very many hours in the service industry, the hours are convenient and the tips you’ll pick up will add a nice bonus to your paycheck.